juberrahman/DataScience-and-MachineLearning/README.md

 Reference:
+1. Data Scientist with Python Track- Datacamp
-1. R Graphics Cookbook by Winston Chang.
+2. R Graphics Cookbook by Winston Chang.
-2. Using R for Introductory Statistics by John Verzani
+3. Using R for Introductory Statistics by John Verzani
-3. Introduction to scientific programming and simulation using R by Jones, Owen.
+4. Introduction to scientific programming and simulation using R by Jones, Owen.
-4. Python for Everybody by Dr. Charles Severance
+5. Python for Everybody by Dr. Charles Severance
-5. Data Scool by Kevin Markham
+6. Data Scool by Kevin Markham